MaMMoS-project/MagneticMaterialsOntology/src/README.md

 which `emmodoc` and `ontodoc` are in the search path, and the relevant commands can be executed directly.

+Within this environment, `sh create.sh` will carry out all the tasks above subsequently.

 ### Strategy

 #### Building a magnetic materials ontology